lightninglabs/aperture/README.md

-# Lightning Service Authentication Token (LSAT) proxy
+# L402 (Lightning HTTP 402) API Key proxy

 Aperture is your portal to the Lightning-Native Web.
 Aperture is used in production today by [Lightning Loop](https://lightning.engineering/loop), a non-custodial on/off ramp for the Lightning Network.

-Aperture is a HTTP 402 reverse proxy that supports proxying requests for gRPC (HTTP/2) and REST (HTTP/1 and HTTP/2) backends using the [LSAT Protocol Standard](https://lsat.tech/).
-LSAT stands for: Lightning Service Authentication Token.
-They combine HTTP 402, macaroons, and the Lightning Network to create a new standard for authentication and paid services on the web.
+Aperture is a HTTP 402 reverse proxy that supports proxying requests for gRPC (HTTP/2) and REST (HTTP/1 and HTTP/2) backends using the [L402 Protocol Standard](https://lsat.tech/).
+L402 is short for: the Lightning HTTP 402 protocol.
+L402 combines HTTP 402, macaroons, and the Lightning Network to create a new standard for authentication and paid services on the web.

-LSATs are a new standard protocol for authentication and paid APIs developed by Lightning Labs.
-LSATs can serve both as authentication, as well as a payment mechanism (one can view it as a ticket) for paid APIs.
-In order to obtain a token, we require the user to pay us over Lightning in order to obtain a preimage, which itself is a cryptographic component of the final LSAT token
+L402 is a new standard protocol for authentication and paid APIs developed by Lightning Labs.
+L402 API keys can serve both as authentication, as well as a payment mechanism (one can view it as a ticket) for paid APIs.
+In order to obtain a token, we require the user to pay us over Lightning in order to obtain a preimage, which itself is a cryptographic component of the final L402 token

 The implementation of the authentication token is chosen to be macaroons, as they allow us to package attributes and capabilities along with the token.
 This